cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 We will assign `high`, `medium`, `low`, and `incomplete` quality labels to our genomes based on the provisions established in the Bowers paper.
 In that paper, these qualities are defined as:

-- High - Genome has 23S and 16S rRNA and at least 18 tRNAs.
+- High - Genome codes for 23S and 16S rRNA and at least 18 tRNAs.
 Genome is >90% complete and <5% contaminated based on `CheckM` output (presence of single copy genes).
 - Medium - Genome completion &ge;50% complete and <10% contaminated.
 - Low - Genome completion <50% complete and <10% contaminated.